williammillerworks/system2/README.md

 * As a blog owner, I want to create individual article pages, so that each post can be easily read and shared.

-* As a blog owner, I want a simple "About" page, so that I can introduce myself and my blog’s purpose.
+* As a blog owner, I want a simple "Now" page, so that I can introduce myself and my blog’s purpose.

 * As a blog owner, I want clear navigation (header/footer), so readers can easily move between pages.